Population Interference in Panel Experiments: Panel experiments with population interference and carryover effects

+\end{proposition} The expression of the variance is immediate from the setup, \eqref{varxnt} and \eqref{covnt}.
+The estimator is obtained by replacing the non-identifiable terms with an upper bound and estimating the upper bound accordingly.

-as $n \rightarrow \infty$. \end{theorem} Here, $\epsilon$ can be arbitrarily small but $T = O(n)$ is not sufficient.
-Similar results can be obtained for general $p$ and general exposure contrasts by doing a more tedious calculation of the variance. \begin{remark} The difficulty for proving a central limit theorem under more general setting comes from the fact that it is hard to control the variance.
-If we want to prove a more general version, we need to further make more non-trivial assumptions.
-For example, since there is dependence across time, the variance of $\hat{\bar{\tau}}^{k, k^{'}}$ also involves covariance between Horvitz-Thompson estimators across different times.
-Hence, in this case, we need at least more assumptions on the assignment mechanism in order to control the variance. \end{remark}
+The difficulty in doing inference under a more general setting comes from the fact that it is hard to give the explicit expression of the variance.
+Since there is dependence across time, the variance of $\hat{\bar{\tau}}^{k, k^{'}}$ also involves covariance between Horvitz-Thompson estimators across different times.
+Hence, in this case, we need at least more assumptions on the assignment mechanism in order to express the variance term explicitly.